opentelekomcloud/terraform-provider-opentelekomcloud/docs/data-sources/cce_cluster_v3.md

 * `authentication_mode` - (Optional) Authentication mode of the cluster, possible values are `rbac` and `authenticating_proxy`.

-* `subnet_id` - The ID of the subnet used to create the node.
+* `network_id` - The ID of the subnet used to create the node.

-* `highway_subnet_id` - The ID of the high speed network used to create bare metal nodes.
+* `highway_network_id` - The ID of the high speed network used to create bare metal nodes.

 * `internal` - The internal network address.